daryasary/django-blog/README.md

 # djano-blog
-A simple blog engine based on django.
+A simple blog engine based on django. using grappeli admin skin and html5 boilerplate

-#APPs
-grappeli

-boilerplate